-The SRU Foundation Seed Grant is intended to assist investigators in defining objectives and testing hypotheses before they apply for major grants from corporations, foundations or government agencies.
+The SRU Foundation Seed Grant is intended to assist investigators in defining objectives and testing hypotheses before applying for major grants from corporations, foundations, or government agencies.
 The SRU executive committee may include in the call for submissions a list of priority topics to receive preference in grant funding.
-If applicable, that priorities list will be found on the SRU web page.

 Amount: Two-year grant of $10,000 or less to support a specific clinical ultrasound research project.
 No salary support will be provided.
 No indirect costs are supported from this grant mechanism.